dzuvic/jtsgen/doc/source/Customizing.rst

 The following annotation parameters are supported:

 -  **moduleName**: The module name of the JavaScript/TypeScript Module.
    This must be a java package friendly name.
+This is a required parameter, if the ``TSModule`` annotation is used
 -  **author**: The author number for the package.json file
 -  **authorUrl**: The authorURL for the package.json file
 -  **version**: The version number for the package.json file, default is